It is possible to use ModelDB by just clicking on links - learning your

 Frequently Asked Questions (FAQ)

-to allow reviewers or collaborators to see your model before it is made public.
+to allow reviewers or collaborators see your model before it is made public.
 There is also a write access password that

 you can assign to share with collaborators.